makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 We want our users to be able to query for information about the movie, such as:

-> Alexa, who directed that
+> Who directed that

-> Alexa, who starred in that
+> Who starred in that

-Since finding out more about a movie is a new 'intent' on the part of the user, let's define a new Intent.
+Since finding out more about a movie is a new 'intent' on the part of the user, let's define a new Intent in our Intent Schema, called `FollowUp`.

 Let’s create an Utterance for this: